 A major part of the college educational experience is for students to learn to live on their own.
 Allegheny College provides on-campus housing to enhance intellectual, social, and cultural development through the experience of living with other individuals who bring a variety of social and cultural backgrounds to the community.

 Occasionally, a student may feel that he or she needs special consideration in residence hall assignments due to a disability.
 When such a situation occurs, the student should contact the Learning Commons to discuss the request for special consideration.

-Special housing is viewed as part of an active treatment plan.
+Housing accommodations are viewed as part of an active treatment plan.
 The College requires supporting documentation from an appropriately licensed professional that outlines how a special housing assignment supports your medical needs.
-Please be aware that a diagnosis of a medical condition in and of itself does not automatically qualify you for a special housing assignment.
+Please be aware that a diagnosis of a medical condition in and of itself does not automatically qualify you for a housing accommodation.